exercism/javascript/concepts/type-checking/about.md

 # About

-Knowning what type an object has is often very important for code to run smoothly and without errors.
+Knowning what the type of a piece of data is, is often very important for code to run smoothly and without errors.

 Javascript has several ways to check the type of an object.